Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

   ![](../../.gitbook/assets/analytics-config-trackingserver.png)

-5. In the Global Variables section, set the Page Name variable using your Page Name data element.

-  Click the **Data Element** icon to open the modal and choose the page Page Name data element.
+5. In the Global Variables section, set the Page Name variable using your Page Name data element, then click the **Data Element** icon to open the modal and choose the page Page Name data element.

 6. Click **Save to Library and Build**.